15 Internal Crisis Communications Tips:

 Plan ahead lanning is the key to effective internal crisis communication.

 Make sure your crisis communications channels are in place before the crisis hits.
 The middle of a crisis is not the time to be asking your IT team to set up a new discussion forum or be training your employees to use a communications channel.
+Using the new Quick Publish feature allows you to create pre-configured Desktop Alerts which can be sent out to staff in just four mouse clicks.

 Make sure the crisis communications channels you choose are easy to use